 You must not offer someone, either directly or indirectly, any incentives to enrol in Skills First training.
-This could be a financial incentive or other incentive.
+This could be a financial incentive or otherwise.
 An example of a direct incentive is offering a prospective student a laptop or voucher.

-As well as to prospective students, incentives must not be offered to any other person or entity, such as an employer or social organisation.
+As well as prospective students, incentives must not be offered to any other person or entity, such as an employer or social organisation.
 For example, offering equipment to a sports club if its members enrol in training.

-Foundation skills
+Foundation Skills

-If you offer foundation skills programs, but you aren't on the approved provider list, you must make it clear to prospective students that those programs do not get a Skills First subsidy.
+If you offer Foundation Skills programs, but you aren't on the approved provider list, you must make it clear to prospective students that those programs aren't offered with a Skills First subsidy.